Mikhail Muravyov-Vilensky

-Count Mikhail Nikolayevich Muravyov (Граф Михаи́л Никола́евич Муравьёв; 12 October 1796 in Moscow – 12 September 1866 in Saint Petersburg) was a Russian imperial statesman of the 19th century, most known for his putting down Polish uprisings, and subsequent cultural and social depolonization of Northwestern Krai (today's Belarus and Lithuania).
+Count Mikhail Nikolayevich Muravyov (Граф Михаи́л Никола́евич Муравьёв; 12 October 1796 in Moscow – 12 September 1866 in Saint Petersburg) was a Russian imperial statesman of the 19th century, most known for brutally putting down of Polish and Lithuanian uprisings and leading subsequent cultural and social depolonization of Northwestern Krai (today's Belarus and Lithuania).
 He should not be confused with his grandson, Mikhail Nikolayevich Muravyov, who served as Russian Foreign Minister between 1897 and 1900.

 Early years

 During his years at the University of Moscow, Muravyov set up the Mathematical Society, of which he would later become president.
 He volunteered during the Patriotic War of 1812 and was wounded at Borodino.
 In 1816 he became a co-founder of the first Decembrist societies, and, although he didn't actively participate in the movement after 1820, he was briefly apprehended by the police after their failed uprising in December 1825.
 By some sources he was cooperating with the investigation buying out his freedom this way.

 Upon the intercession of his high-placed relatives, Muravyov was appointed Vice-Governor of Vitebsk in 1826, and appointed Governor of Mogilyov in 1828.
 At these posts, he became known for his harsh policy of Russification.
 Muravyov's experiences during the November Uprising of 1830 persuaded him that two principal agents responsible for the spread of the Polish nationalism were the Roman Catholic priests and Polish students.
 As a consequence, he made it his priority to close Vilnius University and to expel Catholic priests from other educational facilities.
 He was reported as saying that, "What Russian rifle did not succeed in doing, will be finished off by Russian schools."

 In 1831 Muravyov governed Grodno, only to be moved to Minsk the following year.
 In 1850, he was made a member of the State Council of the Russian Empire.
 In the 1850s he served as Vice-President of the Russian Geographical Society.
 Alexander II appointed him Minister of State Properties, a position which Muravyov used to lead the reactionary party opposed to the emancipation of the serfs.
 His administration of state-owned peasant households proved catastrophic and effectively reduced many of them to bankruptcy.